Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 Quick Deadwood Checklist

-Before knocking or discarding:
+Before knocking or deciding whether to draw:

-- Which cards are deadwood?
+- Which cards in my hand are not in a meld?

-- What is the exact point total?
+- What is my exact deadwood total?